Treaxy/AnomalyHub/README.md

 # Description:

-This plugin adds a lot of features to your server.
+This plugin designed for Containment Breach servers, plugin adds a lot of features to your server.
 Features:

 - Chaos Insurgency spawn announcement